Badulla Electoral District

 Badulla electoral district is one of the 22 multi-member electoral districts of Sri Lanka created by the 1978 Constitution of Sri Lanka.
 The district is conterminous with the administrative district of Badulla in the Uva province.
 The district currently elects 8 of the 225 members of the Sri Lankan Parliament and had 574,814 registered electors in 2010.
+The district is Sri Lanka's Electorate Number 19.

+Polling Divisions

+The Badulla Electoral District consists of the following polling divisions: